 - Summer: Grasses and forbs.
 Spring and fall: grasses.

-- Winter: grasses, shrubs, tree bark and twigs.
-Elk may supplement their diet at licks, where they take in minerals that may help them grow healthy coats and produce nutritious milk.
+- Winter: grasses, shrubs, tree bark, and twigs.
+Elk may supplement their diet with licks, where they take in minerals that may help them grow healthy coats and produce nutritious milk.

 An elk’s top two canine teeth are called ivories.
 Scientists believe ivories are remnants of saber-like tusks that ancestral species of elk used in combat.